-A new competitive research study of 12 leading online CE retailers puts Amazon.com and BestBuy.com at the top of the heap in customer experience, while Circuit City's and Staples' e-commerce sites were tied for first place for level of service.
+San Mateo, Calif. – A new competitive research study of 12 leading online CE retailers puts Amazon.com and BestBuy.com at the top of the heap for customer experience, while the Circuit City and Staples sites lead the pack on service.

 Dell’s Web site also saw significant gains in customer experience and satisfaction in the past year, with strong gains in the areas of product interest and the overall perceptions of the visual appeal of its site.